liba6/travel-final-project/README.md

 - Run the migrations with yarn migrate up
 - Finally, start the server by running yarn dev

-Instructions for the Deployment </br>
+Instructions for the Deployment: </br>

 - Sign Up with Fly.io.
 Open the Fly.io Tokens page, generate a new Fly.io access token named Github Actions Deploy Token and copy it.
   Attention: Token will only be shown once!

 - In the Github repo under Settings -> Secrets -> Actions, click New Repository secret and paste in the token in the token field and name the Token FLY_API_TOKEN.

-\_ Once this step is done, on the command line in your terminal, authenticate with Fly.io so you can run commands in the command line: flyctl auth login.
+- Once this step is done, on the command line in your terminal, authenticate with Fly.io so you can run commands in the command line: flyctl auth login.
 Login in the browser Window and then return back to the terminal.
 If this was successfull, a success message appears in the terminal.

 - Now create an app, specifying the name using only lowercase letters and dashes: `flyctl apps create --name ``

 - Add the database credentials using Fly.io secrets: </br>

   flyctl secrets set PGHOST=localhost PGDATABASE=upleveled$(openssl rand -hex 16) PGUSERNAME=upleveled$(openssl rand -hex 16) PGPASSWORD=$(openssl rand -base64 32)
   Next, create a 1GB volume for the PostgreSQL database in the Frankfurt Region: `flyctl volumes create postgres --size 1 --region fra``</br>

 - And finally, deploy the first version of the app: flyctl deploy